szgaljic/f6/content/docs/foundations/capability.md

 | Real-Time Processing         | Instant payment confirmations, Real-time transaction updates, Push notifications         | Event-driven architectures, Low-latency message queues, Real-time processing frameworks |
 | Interoperability             | Integration with financial institutions, Open API ecosystem, Cross-border payment capabilities | API management platforms, Protocol translation layers, Message format standardization    |

-This step ensures that technical teams understand the connection between business objectives and their work.
+This table provides a means to understand the connection between business needs, product behavioral requirements and technical implementation requirements.

 For example, "Fraud Prevention and Detection" translates into a set of tools and techniques that proactively identify and mitigate risks.
 The emphasis here is on capturing the "what" without diving into specific tools or solutions.

-### Technical Themes
+### Theme Consolidation

 After defining the Technical Requirements, the next step is grouping them into themes.
 Themes help abstract and organize the requirements into manageable clusters.
 These groupings reduce redundancy and provide a clear structure for implementation strategies.